arnaskro/hackernews-react/README.md

 5. Webpack 2

 # Pages
-Currently the app contains only 2 pages:
+The app currently has only 2 pages:

 | # | Page | Path |
 | --- | --- | --- |